Noise-robust preparation contextuality shared between any number of observers via unsharp measurements: Experiment

 In the experiment we peform unsharp measurements on the polarisation state of a single photon using shifted Sagnac interferometers, as shown in Bob$_1$ and Bob$_2$ in Fig. (\ref{FigSetup}).
 A HWP is placed in each path of the interferometer, rotated to $\theta_i/2$ in the horizontal path and $\pi/4-\theta_i/2$ in the vertical path to control the sharpness of the measurement.
 A HWP and QWP before and after the interferometer are used to select the basis of the measurement.
 The measurement outcome is encoded in the output path, i.e. outcome $b_i=0$ ($b_i=1$) corresponds to the detection of the photon in output path 1 (2, beam blocked in figure).
 In the sequential scenario we choose to consider only one path at a time for Bob$_1$ and Bob$_2$ to simplify the set-up.
 By adding an additional rotation to the HWPs or QWPs before and after Bob, we can select the output we want to analyse \cite{Exp1, Exp2}.
 The results of Bob$_1$ and Bob$_2$'s unsharp measurements are therefore obtained at Bob$_3$, comprised of a PBS and single photon detectors D$_1$ and D$_2$.
 For example, if we consider output 1 at Bob$_1$ and Bob$_2$, a click in either detector at Bob$_3$ tells us that Bob$_1$ and Bob$_2$ had the outcome $b_1=0$ and $b_2=0$.
+This is, however, not a limitation since we can equally well have Bob$_1$ and Bob$_2$ read out their respective outputs by placing an additional single photon detector in their respective labs to detect the photon path.
 We analyse the counts in Bob$_3$ corresponding to all possible combinations of output ports to realise a full measurement.
 This protocol relies on a stable photon generation rate.
-Details of measurement angles are given in Appendix (section D).
+Details of measurement angles are given in Appendix~\ref{ExperimentalDetails}.
 This set-up can be used to perform projective measurements ($\eta=1$, $\theta_i=0$), no measurement ($\eta=0$, $\theta_i=\pi/4$), or an intermediate-strength measurement, where the the sharpness (strength) of the measurement is tuned by varying $\theta_i$.